NKAmapper/sortere2osm/README.md

 If no input file is given data will be loaded from the Sortere.no API

-Recycling containers with same coordinates will be merged.
+Recycling containers with identical coordinates will be merged.

 Wiki: [Recycling Import Norway](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Recycling_Import_Norway)